-Served with a sweet and spicy dipping sauce, these steamed Vietnamese rolls are a hit!Print
+Served with a sweet and spicy dipping sauce, these Steamed Vietnamese Rolls are always a huge hit!Print

 - 1 tablespoon canola oil